 The Board of Directors (the Board) has oversight of the company-wide risk management framework.
 These responsibilities are delegated to the Audit and Risk Management Committees.
-See Schedule A of this Annual Information Form for details of the Audit Committee's mandate as it relates to risk management.
+See Schedule "A" of this Annual Information Form (AIF) for details of the Audit Committee's mandate as it relates to risk management.

 The Audit Committee assists the Board in fulfilling its oversight responsibility by monitoring the effectiveness of internal controls and the control environment.
-It also receives and reviews various quarterly and annual updates and reports on key risk metrics as well as the overall risk management program.
+It also receives and reviews various quarterly and annual updates, and reports on key risk metrics as well as the overall risk management program.

 The Risk Management Committee assists the Board in fulfilling its responsibilities for monitoring risk exposures against the defined risk appetite and for general oversight of the risk management process.
-The Risk Management Committee is led by the firm's Chief Risk Officer, and committee members include the CEO, the CFO and senior management representation from the key revenue producing businesses and functional areas of the Company.
-This committee identifies, measures and monitors the principal risks facing the business through review and approval of the Company's risk appetite, policies, procedures and limits/thresholds.
+The Risk Management Committee is led by the firm's Chief Risk Officer and committee members include the CEO, the CFO and senior management representation from the key revenue-producing businesses and functional areas of the Company.
+The Risk Management Committee identifies, measures and monitors the principal risks facing the business through review and approval of the Company's risk appetite, policies, procedures, and limits/thresholds.

 The segregation of duties and management oversight are important aspects of the Company's risk management framework.
-The Company has a number of functions that are independent of the revenue producing businesses that perform risk management activities, including the monitoring, evaluating and analyzing of risk.
-These functions include Enterprise Risk Management, Compliance, Operations, Internal Audit, Treasury, Finance and Legal.
+The Company has a number of functions that are independent of the revenue-producing businesses that perform risk management activities, including the monitoring, evaluating and analyzing of risk.
+These functions include Enterprise Risk Management, Compliance, Operations, Internal Audit, Treasury, Finance, Information Technology and Legal.

-In Fiscal 2017, the Company formed a global Cybersecurity Committee to help identify, monitor and manage risks specific to the Company's information networks, data and internal systems.
+The Company's global Cyber Security Committee is in place to identify, monitor and manage risks specific to the company's information networks, data and internal systems.
 This committee is chaired by the firm's Chief Risk Officer and committee members include senior IT management from across the firm, as well as representation from Legal, Compliance, Internal Audit and Operations.
-The Cybersecurity Committee is focused on issues such as cyber security risk assessment, IT safeguards and controls, risks related to third-party service provides, employee training and awareness and incident response plans.
+The Cyber Security Committee is focused on issues such as cyber security risk assessment, IT safeguards and controls, risks related to third-party service providers, employee training and awareness and incident response planning.